IUCN GB Red List: Endangered

 As the amount of suitable habitat declines and local populations go extinct water voles become vulnerable to population fragmentation, increasing the rate of local decline.
 Small isolated populations can also become vulnerable to a loss of genetic variation.
 Increased connectivity between populations, allowing range expansion and dispersal is needed for the survival of local populations.
 This can be achieved through habitat enhancement and restoration to areas adjacent to remaining colonies.

-Native and locally common but vulnerable to extinction in the UK.
+Water voles are vulnerable to extinction in Great Britain, being Endangered in England and Critically endangered in Wales.
+In Scotland, their status is Near threatened.
 They are a priority species in the UK Biodiversity Action Plan.
-A reintroduction programme is currently underway as well as our new National Water Vole Monitoring Programme.
+A reintroduction programme is currently underway as well as our National Water Vole Monitoring Programme.

 Water voles are fully protected under section 9 of the Wildlife and Countryside Act 1981(as amended).
 Schedule 5 of this Act makes it an offence to intentionally damage or obstruct access to water vole burrows.

-GB population of 875,000.
+GB population of 132,000.
 Water voles were formerly widespread and common in England, Wales and Scotland, ranging from Cornwall to the extreme north-east of Scotland.
-They are still widespread but have undergone one of the most serious declines of any mammal in Britain, especially in England in the South West, South East, parts of the North West and some areas of the Midlands.
+They are still widespread but patchy, and have undergone one of the most serious declines of any mammal in Britain.
 This long-term decline has continued in the last 10 years.

 Water voles do not live in Ireland and are absent from most offshore islands except Anglesey, the Isle of Wight and the Sound of Jura Islands.